mgaffney-mcw/EECE_6840_Neural_Networks/README.md

 # EECE_6840_Neural_Networks
-Repo to store code for hwk etc from MU EECE 6840 Fall 2025
+Repo to store code for homework and final project from MU EECE 6840 Fall 2025
+Professor: Dr. Povinelli